aayushker/Searching-Sorting/README.md

-What is a Searching Algorithm?
+What is a Searching Algorithm?<br>
 Searching Algorithms are designed to check for an element or retrieve an element from any data structure where it is stored.

 Different Searching Algorithm: